Though relatively unknown outside their fan group, the Greater Swiss Mountain Dog temperament is unmistakable and unmatched.

 Finding the Perfect Greater Swiss Mountain Dog Puppy

-Do you think you’re ready to add a Greater Swiss Mountain Dog to the family?
+Do you think you’re ready to add a Greater Swiss Mountain Dog to your family?

-First, figure out how you are going to add one to your family.
+First, you must figure out how you are going to do this.
 Purchasing a puppy from a breeder is one option.
-Or, you can adopt your Greater Swiss Mountain Dog from a breed-specific rescue or even your local animal shelter!
+Or, you can adopt a Greater Swiss Mountain Dog from a breed-specific rescue or even your local animal shelter!

 Greater Swiss Mountain Dog Rescues and Adoption